 In there 12 ounce coffees they use two shots of espresso, and so the name of the cafe came about.

-The I Cafe serves up your typical coffee drinks, which have a great flavor, along with many home made desserts, and you might wont to try the tiramisu, and also has WI-FI so you can work on your laptop while having your favorite coffee.
+The I Cafe serves up your typical coffee drinks, which have a great flavour, along with many home made desserts, and you might wont to try the tiramisu, and also has WI-FI so you can work on your laptop while having your favourite coffee.

 Another good coffee shop in Taipei is Coffee Moon, it is more of a buy your coffee and go shop.